 - Now navigate to the HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows NTCurrentVersionImage File Execution OptionsAcroRd32Info.exe key.

 - Right-click AcroRd32Info.exe key and choose Delete from the menu.

 - Close Registry Editor and restart your PC.

 According to users, you might be able to fix this problem by removing Acrobat Reader values from your registry.

 Removing values from the registry can cause certain issues, therefore we strongly advise you to create a backup of your registry before using this solution.

 After doing that check if the error message still appears.
 Keep in mind that this solution only applies if you have at least one of the aforementioned keys in your registry.
 If you can’t find any of these keys, you should skip this solution entirely.

-- When Properties window opens, go to Compatibility tab.
+- When the Properties window opens, go to the Compatibility tab.
 Check Run this program as an administrator option and click on Apply and OK to save changes.

 - After doing that, the application will always start with administrative privileges.